 S&T not only wants to know the answers to these questions, we want to take the next steps toward implementing the solutions.
 That’s the goal of our new Apex programs: to look strategically at the nation’s security and address future challenges while continuing to support today’s operational needs.

-Working with DHS component partners, S&T has developed several Apex programs that incorporate our visionary goals.
-Each of these programs will result in a more secure future for our nation.
+Working with DHS component partners, S&T has developed several Apex programs that will result in a more secure future for our nation.

 The following Apex programs are currently underway.

 The Apex Air Entry/Exit Re-engineering (AEER) program, developed in partnership with U.S. Customs and Border Protection (CBP), seeks ways to increase CBP’s capacity to screen travelers entering the United States and to confirm the departure of non-U.S. citizens from U.S. airports.
 AEER determines how to use new technologies and processes to expedite screening by evaluating current commercial biometric technologies to support air entry and emerging exit applications.
 For more information on the AEER program, contact firstname.lastname@example.org.

 The Apex Border Situational Awareness (BSA) program will enable the Homeland Security Enterprise to achieve increased border situational awareness, leading to increased border incursion detection, interdictions, and deterrence.
 CBP and partner law enforcement agencies (federal, state, local, tribal, international) need improved situational awareness to more effectively and efficiently deploy resources to the areas of highest risk, especially along the land border between the ports of entry on the U.S. southwest border.
 The goal of the Apex BSA program is to improve border situational awareness by establishing an enterprise capability to 1) access more data sources, 2) make available decision support tools to translate the available data into actionable information and intelligence, and 3) share that actionable information and intelligence with partner law enforcement agencies.